 Salisbury Cathedral Close Preservation Society

-High Street Gate / Porter's Lodge
+High Street Gate

-High Street Gate / Porter's Lodge
+Northgate & West Walk – High Street Gate / Porter’s Lodge

 Built between 1327 and 1342 the High Street gate is the main point of entry into the Cathedral Close.
 It housed the small lock-up jail for those convicted of misdeeds within the Liberty of the Close.
 Beside the gate stands the Porters Lodge.
-The post of porter to the Close was a much sought-after sinecure for the servants of kings and nobles in the middle ages.
+The post of porter to the Close was a much sought-after sinecure for the servants of kings and nobles in the Middle Ages.
 Before the building of St Osmund`s Roman Catholic Church in Exeter Street a Roman Catholic Chapel was registered as being in the lodge.

 Opening Hours